 Bearing Fruit for the Lord.
 This chapter explains the role of works (action on the part of the believer) in the plan of (eternal) salvation for a Christian.
-This is a very lengthy chapter, for we must once again confront and clear away the rampant and widespread false teachings of man on this subject.
+This is a very lengthy chapter, for we must once again confront and clear away the rampant and widespread false teachings of man on this subject which have grossly distorted the truth of what is clearly written in Scripture.
 We must therefore make our way through this chapter carefully, so that we clearly understand what Scripture actually teaches about this vital subject as opposed to relying on the opinions of man, for this is where the “rubber meets the road” so to speak (to borrow a secular expression).

 But before we begin, please turn to the book of James in your Bible….is it still there?
-Yes? … If so, you can breathe a big sigh of relief, and we can therefore continue on the path of truth.
+Yes, it is? … If so, you can breathe a big sigh of relief, and we can therefore continue along on the path of truth.

 FAITH WITHOUT WORKS IS DEAD

 Scripture is abundantly clear on the role that works play in the plan of salvation for a Christian.
 Let’s make a list of what the Bible says about works: